JHU-PL-Lab/www-fpse/notes.md

 * `==` vs `=` - Cornell 8.6
 * Mutable stack eg - Cornell 8.8; get a Base alternative example, e.g. `Hashtbl` (see next topic)
 * Weakly polymorphic types `‘_a` - Cornell 8.8

+#### Exceptions

+* `match f x with exception _ -> blah | ...` shorthand syntax
+* lack of exception effects in types is old-fashioned.
+Using option types or Ok/Error is often better.
+* See RWOC Error/Exceptions chapter.

 ### Libraries: